ludo6577/VrMultiplatform/README.md

 ![Save Cardboard library](/Images/SaveCardboardLib.png?raw=true "Save Cardboard library")

-Do the same steps for the GearVR: Get the [Oculus Signature File](https://developer.oculus.com/osig/) then place it in the folder **Assets/Plateforms/AndroidGearVR/assets/**.
+Do the same steps for the GearVR: Get the [Oculus Signature File](https://developer.oculus.com/osig/) then place it into the folder **Assets/Plateforms/AndroidGearVR/assets/**.

 The two folders we have just created will automatically replace the default **Android Plugins** during the compilation (in **Assets/Plugins/Android**).